alephium/www/src/content/news/Hashrate-Series-5-Hearst-6abf6f694bc2/index.md

 #### **It’s a fascinating journey.
 You and your co-founder, Adrien, eventually created Hearst.
 Can you introduce us to Adrien and share a bit about how you two came together to launch Hearst?**

-Sure. <a href="https://x.com/ANejkovic" class="markup--anchor markup--p-anchor" data-href="https://x.com/ANejkovic" rel="noopener" target="_blank">Adrien</a> is a long-time friend, and we’ve known each other for over 15 years.
+Sure. <a href="https://x.com/ANejkovic" data-href="https://x.com/ANejkovic">Adrien</a> is a long-time friend, and we’ve known each other for over 15 years.
 He started his career in finance, building a forex fund in Luxembourg before moving into crypto.
 Adrian was well-connected in the crypto space and began mining Ethereum and Bitcoin early on.
 We reconnected around that time, and with my background in innovation and his expertise in mining, we decided to build something together.
-That’s how <a href="https://hearstcorporation.io/" class="markup--anchor markup--p-anchor" data-href="https://hearstcorporation.io/" rel="noopener" target="_blank">Hearst</a> was born — combining my knowledge of innovation with Adrien’s mining experience to explore new opportunities in the blockchain space.
+That’s how <a href="https://hearstcorporation.io/" data-href="https://hearstcorporation.io/">Hearst</a> was born — combining my knowledge of innovation with Adrien’s mining experience to explore new opportunities in the blockchain space.

 #### **So, Hearst was built on this combination of innovation and mining expertise.
 Can you give us an overview of what Hearst is doing today?**